cattaka/LibGeppa/README.md

 Once service is started, it manages connected/disconnected events.
 To send/receive message from activity, you can bind the service and set listeneres.

+This library contains 3 services.
+ActiveGeppaService, AdkPassiveGeppaService and BluetoothPassiveGeppaService.

 ### ActiveGeppaService
 This provides manual connect functions.
 Supports: USB-Host-API, Bluetooth, TCP/IP